spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the front-end part has been built:
+Make sure that the frontend part has been built:
 1. Check that the folder `public/Configurator/dist` exists, and it’s not empty.
 2. Check that you can access the configurator at `https://date-time-configurator-example.mysprykershop.com/`.